MrMicrowaveOven/prisoner-box-riddle/ReadMe.md

 Prisoner #1 picks Box #1.
 If it doesn't have a 1 inside of it (say it has #34, like our example above).
 Prisoner #1 will pick Box #34 next.
 If Box #34 doesn't have a 1 inside of it (say it has 91), Prisoner #1 will pick Box #91 next.
 Prisoner #1 continues until either he finds the box with a 1 inside of it, or he's opened 50 boxes and everyone dies.

-Prisoner #2 picks Box #2 and follows the same pattern.
+Prisoner #2 picks Box #2 and follows the same pattern (checking Box #72, #78, ...).
 And so on with all of the prisoners.
 If every prisoner does this, they have a __31%__ chance of surviving.
 That's absurd.
 Why does this improve the probability?

 ## Why does this work?